ia404/weather-app/README.md

 > This simply serves up the contents of `./build`.
 Bear in mind, if you use this, the localhost port your server is running on will refresh, and you'll also need to restart it to see any changes you've made to the code in `src`.

-## Quick Boilerplate Overview
+## Quick App Overview

-- The initial run will display the iPhone version (iPhone 6/7 Plus screen size); however, if you modify the path on the url bar by adding "/ipad", you can view the tablet version (iPad Air screen size).
+- The initial run will display the iPhone version (iPhone 6/7 Plus screen size).

 - The CSS pre-processor in use is Less.
-You don't have to worry about the syntax and just write in normal CSS as there are helper modules to assist you (located in `style/helpers`).

-- There are many weather APIs out there; this boilerplate uses OpenWeatherMap.
-Sign up, is free and you can find out more about it here : https://openweathermap.org/api

-- Most importantly, have fun with it ! 👌

 ## Extra Info